- Brand name

 - You have not yet completed puberty

-You have had an allergic reaction to cyproterone or any of the ingredients listed at the end of this leaflet.
+- You are hypersensitive to, or have had an allergic reaction to, cyproterone or any of the ingredients listed at the end of this leaflet.

 Symptoms of an allergic reaction may include cough, shortness of breath, wheezing or difficulty breathing; swelling of the face, lips, tongue, throat or other parts of the body, rash, itching or hives on the skin; fainting or hayfever-like symptoms